dougeby/IntuneDocs/InTuneDocs/DeployUse/add-apps-for-windows-pcs-in-microsoft-intune.md

 4. On the **Requirements** page, select the requirements that must be met before the app can start to install on a device from.
 Choose from **Architecture** - Select whether this app can be installed on 32-bit, 64-bit, or both operating systems, **Operating System** - Select the minimum operating system on which this app can be installed.

-5. For the **Windows Installer** file type only (exe only): On the **Detection rules** page, you can configure rules to detect if the app you are configuring is already installed on a PC, or  you can use the default detection rules to automatically overwrite any previously installed versions of the app.
+5. On the **Detection rules** page, you can configure rules to detect if the app you are configuring is already installed on a PC, or  you can use the default detection rules to automatically overwrite any previously installed versions of the app.
+This option is for Windows Installer (.exe files only).
+6.
 	The rules you can configure are:
 	- **File exists** - Specify the path to the file you want to detect.
 You can search under **%ProgramFiles%** (which searches **Program Files**\*&lt;path&gt;* and **Program Files (x86)**\*&lt;path&gt;*) on the PC or **%SystemDrive%** (which searches from the root drive of the PC, typically C:)
 	- **MSI product code exists** - Click **Browse** to choose the Windows Installer (msi) file you want to detect.